-Anglo-African Minerals plc ("AAM") is an unlisted advanced mineral exploration company, incorporated in Ireland, focused on the progression of its bauxite mining projects located in the Republic of Guinea, which hosts two-thirds of the world's bauxite.
+Anglo-African Minerals plc ("AAM") is an unlisted advanced mineral exploration company, incorporated in Ireland, focused on the progression of its bauxite mining projects located in the Republic of Guinea, which hosts twothirds of the world's bauxite.
 Bauxite is the composite material that contains alumina, which is the feedstock for aluminium.
-As already explained in the Chairman's Statement, AAM is currently in advanced discussions for the sale of the company to TerraCom Limited (as announced in February 2020).

-However, due to the coronavirus pandemic, there has been a delay in the due diligence process resulting from the inability to complete a Guinea mine site visit.
-While there is no certainty on the exact timing of this transaction, discussions between AAM and TerraCom Limited continue and, we understand, remain positive.
-In the light of the continuing uncertainties, the Company has, in the interests of accounting prudence, continued to make full provision against both its investment in AAM's shares and its loans to AAM.
+AAM was previously in discussions for the sale of the company to Terracom Limited (as announced in February 2020).
+However, due to the coronavirus pandemic and a military coup d'état in Guinea there was a delay in the due diligence process resulting from the inability to complete a Guinea mine site visit.
+We understand discussions between AAM and Terracom Limited are on hold and in the light of the continuing uncertainties, the Company has, in the interests of accounting prudence, continued to make full provision against both its investment in AAM's shares and its loans to AAM.